Asset upload

 await image.whenUploaded();

-// upload is completed
+// Upload completed successfully

 console.log("Upload complete!");